 It has to be said that there are very few occasions of these fish breeding in a small home aquarium.

 How to sex Cleaner Wrasse

-Unfortunately, it’s nearly impossible to tell male and female apart.
+Unfortunately, it’s nearly impossible to sex cleaner wrasse.
+Telling males and female apart is very difficult if not impossible.
 Male wrasses, however.
 Are thought to be larger than females, but when witnessing mating pairs, it’s hard to distinguish between the two as both look very similar.